opendocsg/slw-judgments-backfill/2015_SGHC_224/report.md

 _Criminal Law_ – _Offences_ – _Rape_

 [LawNet Editorial Note: The appeals to this decision in Criminal Appeals No 13, 17 and 18 of 2015 were dismissed by the Court of Appeal on 14 October 2016.
-See [2016] SGCA 58.]
+See <span class="citation">[2016] SGCA 58</span>.]

 25 August 2015